bbzaffari/Cooling-Link-Controller/README.md

 ## Core Control Structures

-This module defines the **core data structures** for configuring and managing sensor parameters (like TEMP, HUM, CO2) in a clean and scalable way.
+This module defines the **core control structures** for configuring and managing settings for each sensor (like TEMP, HUM, CO2) in a clean and scalable way.
 - ***`sConfigActivation`***
 - ***`sConfigElement`***